Julian Lennon: Relationship with his father

-Julian chafed at hearing his father's peace and love stance perpetually celebrated.
-He told The Daily Telegraph, "I have to say that, from my point of view, I felt he was a hypocrite."
-He added, "Dad could talk about peace and love out loud to the world but he could never show it to the people who supposedly meant the most to him: his wife and son.
+Julian chafed at hearing his father's 'peace and love' stance perpetually celebrated.
+He told The Daily Telegraph, "I have to say that, from my point of view, I felt he was a hypocrite.
+Dad could talk about peace and love out loud to the world but he could never show it to the people who supposedly meant the most to him: his wife and son.
 How can you talk about peace and love and have a family in bits and pieces—no communication, adultery, divorce?
-You can't do it, not if you're being true and honest with yourself".
+You can't do it, not if you're being true and honest with yourself."
+Julian added, "Mum was more about love than Dad.
+He sang about it, he spoke about, but he never really gave it, at least not to me as his son.
+The darker side definitely comes from Dad.
+Whenever I get too aggressive, which comes from Dad's side, I try to calm myself down, be more positive."

-Recalling his renewed contact with his father in the mid-1970s, he said in 2009, "Dad and I got on a great deal better then.
+Recalling his renewed contact with his father in the mid-1970s, Julian said in 2009, "Dad and I got on a great deal better then.
 We had a lot of fun, laughed a lot and had a great time in general when he was with May Pang.
-My memories of that time with Dad and May are very clear — they were the happiest time I can remember with him".
+My memories of that time with Dad and May are very clear—they were the happiest time I can remember with him."